Sporting Club Saint-Laurent Treize: History

 Sporting Club Saint-Laurent Treize were founded in 2011 by local businessmen and current chairmen Christian Bensen and Jerome Desnarnaud.
 In just their second season they won the Coupe Falcou and the Aude Cup and reached the National Division 2 play-offs.
 The following season brought yet more success when they retained the Coupe Falcou and once again reached the league play-offs.
+In the 2014–15 season, the club won the Coupe Falcou for the third time by defeating RC Aussillon Mazamet 22–21 in the final.
+In the 2016–17 season, Saint-Laurent won their fourth Coupe Falcou.